entando/entando-docs/vuepress/docs/next/tutorials/ecr/ecr-private-git-repo.md

 Using the SSH method a developer can generate a public/private keypair, then register the public key with the Git server while securely storing the private key locally.
 An operation requiring authentication will trigger the Git command line utility to perform a search and compare between the local private key and the public key provided by the server.
 If the two keys are identical the operation is allowed to complete.

 Entando allows a Kubernetes Secret containing a Git SSH private key to be mounted in the container hosting the Entando Component Manager service.
 This container is deployed with the EntandoApp and can be configured from the EntandoApp Custom Resource.

-Note: In Entando 7 the EntandoApp Custom Resource must be configured prior to installation.

 To prepare a Secret, first generate the keypair locally using a Docker image, then create the Secret from the directory where the keypair was generated.

 ## Tutorial
 Below is the recommended flow on Linux.